rse/vmix-assets/README.md

   limited) Mix-inputs and (the instance unlimited) Virtual Sets with UV Maps can pre-render and this way flatten layers.

+- **vMix-VirtualSet-Multiview**<br/>
+  This is a *Virtual Set* template based on 7 camera angles.
+  It is intended to be used to create per-camera multiviews.

+- **vMix-VirtualSet-DeFisheye**<br/>
+  This is a *Virtual Set* template based on a single camera input.
+It is intended to be used to remove the fisheye effect of a camera lens (the particular underlying UVMap currently matches a Amcrest IP2M-841B camera and might have to be adjusted for the lense of a different camera).

 Installation
 ------------